Newer medications, which may be safer than earlier drugs, have expanded the options for treating obesity.

 Four medications approved by the FDA since 2012—Qsymia (phentermine and topiramate), Belviq (lorcaserin), Contrave (naltrexone and bupropion ) and Saxenda (liraglutide)—have added to the options for treating obesity, says Dr. Lee Kaplan, who directs the Obesity, Metabolism, and Nutrition Institute at Harvard-affiliated Massachusetts General Hospital.
 "We now have six FDA-approved drugs, but that is a tiny percentage of the number available to treat hypertension and other chronic diseases, so we need even more options to treat obesity most effectively."

 Like older medications, the new drugs are best used as part of a comprehensive weight-loss program that includes close monitoring by an experienced physician.
-The approved drugs are meant for people with a BMI higher than 30, as well as for those with a BMI of 27 or higher who have other conditions such as type 2 diabetes, high blood pressure, joint problems, or sleep apnea, which can often be alleviated by losing weight.
+The approved drugs are usually prescribed for people with a BMI higher than 30, especially if they have other conditions such as type 2 diabetes, high blood pressure, joint problems, or sleep apnea, which can often be alleviated by losing weight.

 Not everyone responds the same way to any given drug.
 A few people may lose a great deal of weight on a particular drug, while others may lose little or none.
 "At present we have no way to predict this response in advance," Dr. Kaplan says.
 Fortunately, however, if you don't respond to one drug, you may do well with another.
 It often requires trying multiple medications to find the right one for each person.